ArtyomKozyrev8/ICMP_Ping_Monitor_True_CLI/README.md

 The program need Python3 and initial setup for your needs, please follow comments marked with Attention word in the code to do it.
 If you face any probelms to do it, feel free to apply to me kozirev8@gmail.com , I'll do my best to help.

+To use the program you need to apload the both .py () files and put them in one folder

 Feel free to ask questions and give remommendations.
 Feel free to use the code in your projects or to to learn from.

 The program is not the final version, I'm going to add new changes in future, new contributors are welcome.